mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Decentralization {#decentralization}

-While the term "decentralization" has a long history of use in economics, politics, religion, and international development, {{RAND}} gave one of the first definitions relevant to computer networking, as a condition when "complete reliance upon a single point is not always required."
+While the term "decentralization" has a long history of use in economics, politics, religion, and international development, In {{RAND}}, Barans gave one of the first definitions relevant to computer networking, as a condition when "complete reliance upon a single point is not always required."

 This seemingly straightforward technical definition hides several issues.